Burton Snowboards: Technology

 The first Burton snowboard was the BB1, a narrow board consisting of single-strap bindings with a rope and handle attached to the nose.

 The company started using a single-channel binding-mounting system on its 2008 models.
 In 2009, this system was installed on other snowboard lines.
-A binding system was created with this system that was designed to give the rider more control and a greater board feels.
-This binding system, named EST® (Extra Sensory Technology), eliminates weight by mounting the binding to the board from the sides of the binding instead of the middle, getting rid of the middle baseplate.
+A binding system was created to give the rider more control and a greater board feel.
+This binding system, named EST® (Extra Sensory Technology), eliminates weight by mounting the binding to the board from the sides rather than the middle, eliminating the middle baseplate.